Valle de Bravo with Kids: A 5 Day Itinerary

 Author: Celine Brewer

-Nestled high in the mountains on the shores of beautiful Lake Avandaro, Valle de Bravo, Mexico is a wonderful place for a family vacation.
-Valle de Bravo is where Mexico City’s upper-class comes to enjoy their weekends, so after spending 5 days in Mexico City with kids we thought we’d join them!
+Nestled high in the mountains on the shores of beautiful Lake Avándaro, Valle de Bravo, Mexico is a wonderful place for a family vacation.
+Valle de Bravo is a popular weekend getaway for many Mexico City families, so after spending 5 days in Mexico City with kids we thought we’d join them!

-We found some great things to do in Valle de Bravo including some great hiking and stand-up paddleboarding.
-We even knocked off one of our bucket-list items – hiking to a Valle de Bravo butterfly sanctuary to see the millions of Monarch Butterflies which have migrated from Canada for the winter.
+We found some great things to do in Valle de Bravo with kids including some great hiking and stand-up paddleboarding.
+We even crossed one of our bucket-list experiences off the list; hiking to a Valle de Bravo butterfly sanctuary to see the millions of monarch butterflies which have migrated from Canada for the winter.
 It was truly amazing!

 This post contains compensated links.